When the convention center is the real anchor

 Rain or cold plan

-Rain usually strengthens the case for staying close to the convention and meal anchors.
+Rain usually strengthens the case for staying close to the convention, hotel, and meal anchors.

 • Keep the work-day plan inside Seaport/Fort Point.